bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

-Z position of the third rangefinder in body frame.
+Z position of the first rangefinder in body frame.
 Positive Z is down from the origin.
 Use the zero range datum point if supplied.

 - Units: m

-## RNGFND3_ORIENT: Rangefinder 3 orientation
+## RNGFND3_ORIENT: Rangefinder orientation

 *Note: This parameter is for advanced users*

-Orientation of 3rd rangefinder
+Orientation of rangefinder

 |Value|Meaning|
 |:---:|:---:|